Create a research data management plan

 UWE Bristol Ethics process for human participants - Consent

-Ethical approval MUST be granted by UWE Bristol's College or University Research Ethics Committee in respect of research and/or evaluations involving human participant data.
+Ethical approval MUST be granted by the relevant College Research Ethics Committee (CREC) or University Ethics and Integrity Committee (UEIC) in respect of research and/or evaluations involving human participant data.
 Both legal and ethical dimensions of research data must be considered (please see note 7 in relation to Data Protection).
 In relation to personal data, the combined effect of ‘law’ and ‘ethics’ is generally that you may only do with data what you have told research participants you will do, and which you have gained consent for.

 Please explain here briefly how you will:

-Please see the guidance on participant information sheets (DOC) and the recommended Participant Privacy Notice (DOC).
+- provide participant information.
+Please see the guidance on participant information sheets and the recommended Participant Privacy Notice available on the Research Ethics webpages.

 Note 3: Classify your data as public, restricted or confidential